Asset Classes in ABF

 Market Context

-The convergence of AI demand and ABF innovation is reshaping data center financing.
+The convergence of AI demand and ABF innovation is reshaping data centre financing.
 Private credit funds, infrastructure investors, and specialty lenders are developing new structures to finance GPU clusters, cooling infrastructure, and development projects—bringing ABF discipline to a sector traditionally funded through project finance and corporate balance sheets.

 Royalties & IP